kuzudb/kuzu-blog/src/content/post/2025-04-15-embedded-dbs.md

 they need to create per-user smaller databases and instead of persisting and maintaining thousands of databases, they prefer to create them on-demand and throw them away.

+[^5]: Instead of AWS lambda, this step can happen in a dedicated application process as well.

 ## What if you need a DBMS server?